Groundwater on Mars: Overviews

 Researchers hypothesize, based on geological surface features of Mars and the results of numerical simulations, that several prominent features on the planet have been produced by the action of groundwater and that Mars may have had a planet-wide groundwater system.
 When water rose to the surface or near the surface, various minerals were deposited and sediments became cemented together.
 Some of the minerals were sulfates that were probably produced when water dissolved sulfur from underground rocks, and then became oxidized when it came into contact with the air.
 While traveling through the aquifer, the water passed through igneous rock basalt, which would have contained sulfur.

 In an aquifer, water occupies open space (pore space) that lies between rock particles.
 This layer would spread out, eventually coming to be under most of the Martian surface.
 The top of this layer is called the water table.
 Calculations show that the water table on Mars was for a time 600 meters below the surface.

 In September 2019, the InSight lander uncovered unexplained magnetic pulses, and magnetic oscillations consistent with an existing reservoir of liquid water deep underground.

 Researchers have concluded that Gale Crater has experienced many episodes of groundwater surge with changes in the groundwater chemistry.
 These chemical changes could support life.

 2024 finding

 In August 2024, a new analysis of data suggested the presence of liquid water on Mars, trapped in tiny cracks and pores of rock deep in the outer crust of the planet.
-The findings came from Nasa’s Mars Insight Lander, which recorded four years' of Mars quakes.
+The findings came from NASA's InSight lander, which recorded four years' of Mars quakes.
 The analysis suggested the presence of water at depths of about six to 12 miles (10 to 20 km) below the Martian surface.

 The seismometer only took measurements from directly below the InSight lander.
-However, the researchers concluded that if the findings are representative of the rest of the Martian crust, there may be enough water in the crust to fill oceans up to a depth of 1 mile (1.6 km) on the planet’s surface.
+However, the researchers concluded that if the findings are representative of the rest of the Martian crust, there may be enough water in the crust to fill oceans up to a depth of 1 mile (1.6 km) on the planet's surface.